Replacing a Lost Title in Oklahoma

 Even when selling or scrapping a no longer functioning vehicle, the presence or absence of the title can mean a difference of hundreds of dollars in the price you receive.
 Continue reading this page for more information on the process of applying for a duplicate title in Oklahoma.

 NOTE: You will need proof of identity to replace a lost title whether applying in person or by mail.
-When applying by mail, you will need to have your signature notarized, which requires identification.
+When applying by mail, you will need to have your signature, and the signature of any other owners, notarized.

 You'll need to complete an Application for Duplicate Title (Form 701-7) if you've lost your Oklahoma vehicle title.
 You can also get the application to replace a lost vehicle title in person at any tag agency.

 After filling out the form, you can mail it or hand deliver it to any Oklahoma tag agency.
 Your current registration papers and valid ID or driver's license are required for proof of ownership.
-If you're mailing in your items, you may provide copies of your registration and identification.
+If you're mailing in your items, you may provide copies of your registration, identification and make sure all owners' signatures are notarized.

 Changing the people listed on a title requires applying for a new vehicle title.